TimMikeladze/next-auth-mui/README.md

 Components rendered within the `next-auth-mui` dialog are customizable through passing the standard props supported by the respective `@mui/material` components.

-If you need to implement custom logic for fetching providers or want complete control over the sign-in dialog, you can import the `AuthDialog` component.
+If you need to implement custom logic for fetching providers or want complete control over the sign-in dialog, you can also import the `AuthDialog` component.

 ```tsx
 import { AuthDialog } from 'next-auth-mui';